Tuesday, April 26, 2011

 Nation and Identity: Post-Colonial Aspects of the Cameroonian Novel : by Emily Thompson

 Her introduction and subsequent chapters are very revealing.
 Chapter VI summaries everything and pages 53-57provides unique insights.
-Conclusion (page 63) is very touching.
+The Conclusion (page 63) is very touching.

 The story is in the link below;